Templestowe Lower

 Its name reflects the fact that Lower Templestowe is situated on the Yarra River, but downstream from the neighbouring suburb of Templestowe.
 It is bounded in the west by Rose Avenue, Russell Street and Sheahans Road, in the north by the Yarra River, in the east by Ruffey Creek and Williamsons Road and in the south generally by Manningham Road.

 It is home to primary schools and a secondary school; Templestowe Secondary College.
 Like neighbouring Templestowe, it is poorly serviced by public transportation, lying geographically between three existing rail lines (Hurstbridge and Lilydale/Belgrave).
 An excellent and frequent bus service exists, running from Lower Templestowe into the city or to the nearest train lines.

 History

-The Traditional Owners of the land that came to be known as Lower Templestowe were the Wurundjeri people.
-They never relinquished ownership, rather, the land was stolen from them by British Colonial Authorities.
+The traditional owners of the land that came to be known as Lower Templestowe were the Wurundjeri people.

 In 1841 Frederic Unwin, a Sydney solicitor, purchased 5,120 acres, or eight square miles of land, including most of the present suburb of Lower Templestowe, from the Crown, for one pound an acre under the terms of the short-lived Special Survey regulations.
 The area was sometimes known as Unwin's Special Survey.

+Lower Templestowe Post Office opened around 1902 and closed in 1973.

 Many European immigrants moved to Lower Templestowe in the 1970s.
-Lower Templestowe Post Office opened around 1902 and closed in 1973.